saintmalik/blog.saintmalik.me/blog/2022-09-06-leveraging-git-hook-for-secure-sdlc.md

 discovered git hook recently also, been a git user for a while and i am just discovering git hook this month, haha

-## So what is git hook?
+## So what is Git Hook?

-git hook are script or program that are placed in the hooks directory to trigger at certain point's in the git's execution process.
+Git hook are scripts or program that are placed in the hooks directory to trigger at certain point's in the git's execution process.

 ## Types of git hooks